The Quantum-Classical Boundary for Precision Interferometric Measurements

-In conclusion, we have found that for a given number of incident photons, the precision increase one can achieve for measuring fixed optical phase by using non-classical techniques is small. \patrick{By explicitly considering resources we also noted that SM phase estimation requires different strategies, and thus provided a practical quantum strategy based on Gaussian states.} This practical quantum strategy could be used for the measurement of a phase which is rapidly varying in time, since the classical techniques discussed in this work could suffer from blurring of temporal features due to increased interrogation time.
-In this situation there remains a large discrepancy between the achievable precision using classical and non-classical techniques.
+In conclusion, we have found that for a given number of lost or absorbed photons used to measure a fixed optical phase, the precision increase that can be achieved by using non-classical techniques is small.
+By explicitly considering resources, we have also argued that SM phase estimation requires different estimation strategies, and provided a practical quantum strategy based on Gaussian states.
+This practical quantum strategy could be used for the estimation of a phase which is rapidly varying in time, in contrast to classical techniques which suffer from blurring of temporal features due to increased interrogation time.
+An example of TM phase estimation constrained by temporal variations in the phase shift is gravitational-wave interferometry.
+Gravitational-wave detectors operate in a regime where light is stored by cavities within the arms of an interferometer for the maximum time possible whilst achieving their desired temporal resolution \cite{pitkin2011}.
+In cases where the interrogation time cannot be further increased, there can be a big difference between the precision achievable using classical versus non-classical techniques.